-While persistence occurs at many different timescales, we specifically focus on the S2S timescale - often the most impactrelevant, and certainly important for predictability - but most methods and arguments apply in principle also to longer timescales.

-We begin in Section 2 by introducing the two aspects of persistence: stationarity and recurrence.
+While persistence occurs at many different timescales, we specifically focus on the S2S timescale - often highly impact relevant and certainly important for predictability - but most methods and arguments in principle also apply to longer timescales.
+An overview of the methods is given in Fig. 1.
+We begin in Sect.
+2 by introducing the two aspects of persistence: quasi-stationarity and recurrence.
 Section 3 then discusses several different perspectives on persistence to consider when choosing an analysis methodology.
-Finally, we present a detailed list of methods to detect or quantify persistence in Sections 4 and 5.
-We illustrate most of the methods with examples taken from the literature or with our own analyses of summertime atmospheric circulation over Europe (details about the data we use are given in the appendix).
-We keep the interpretation of the results to a minimum, the point being to illustrate the methods and not to analyse European summer circulation persistence in detail.
+Finally, we present a detailed list of methods to detect or quantify persistence in Sects.
+4 and 5.
+We illustrate most of the methods with examples taken from the literature or with our own analyses of summertime atmospheric circulation over Europe (details about the data we use are given in the data availability section).
+We keep the interpretation of the results to a minimum, the point being to illustrate the methods and not to analyze European summer circulation persistence in detail.

-2 Persistence: stationarity or recurrence?
+2 Persistence: quasi-stationarity or recurrence?

 Persistence in a dynamical system (climate variable, atmospheric circulation field, etc.) arises from the repeated occurrence of the same value(s) or pattern(s) over a period of time.
-Successive occurrences can follow each other continuously - a situation we refer to as "stationary" - or in an interrupted sequence - in which case we speak of "recurrence".
-Persistence therefore comes in two flavours, stationarity and recurrence, which we illustrate with the example of extreme warm conditions in a region north of the Black Sea in Figure 1.
-Here, extreme warmth is defined as a daily-mean temperature exceeding 1.5 standard deviations above its annual cycle.
-In summer 2010, the region experienced persistent (stationary) extreme warmth, with temperatures remaining continuously above the threshold for 41 days straight (Figure 1-a).
-By contrast, in spring 2019, extreme warm temperatures occurred frequently throughout May, but the three extreme warm episodes within one month were separated by at least 5 days with near-average temperatures (Figure 1-b).
-The corresponding evolution of the atmospheric circulation can be conceptually described as a slow-moving trajectory for stationary conditions (Figure 1-b) and a more rapidly-evolving trajectory that revisits the same point repetitively (Figure 1-d).
+Successive occurrences can follow each other continuously - a situation we refer to as "quasi-stationary" - or in an interrupted sequence - in which case we speak of recurrence.
+Persistence therefore comes in two flavors, quasistationarity and recurrence, which we illustrate with the example of extreme warm conditions in a region north of the Black Sea in Fig. 2.
+Here, extreme warmth is defined as a daily mean temperature exceeding 1.5 standard deviations above its annual cycle.
+In summer 2010, the region experienced persistent (quasi-stationary) extreme warmth, with temperatures remaining continuously above the threshold for 41 d straight (Fig. 2a).
+By contrast, in spring 1979, extreme warm temperatures occurred frequently throughout May, but the three extreme warm episodes within 1 month were separated by at least 5 d with near-average temperatures (Fig. 2c).
+The corresponding evolution of the atmospheric circulation can be conceptually described as a slow-moving trajectory for quasi-stationary conditions (Fig. 2b) and a more rapidly evolving trajectory that revisits the same point repetitively (Fig. 2d).